github/learn.github.com/pages/branching.markdown

 So, let's now suppose that we need to go back and make a bugfix on our original verison of the simplegit.rb file.
-We can revert back to where our project was before we branched with the 'checkout command.
+We can revert back to where our project was before we branched with the 'checkout' command.

 	$ git checkout master
 	Switched to branch "master"